FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 21st November 2022.md

 widening of the Golf Links Road by O'Shea's Pub and also an update on the proposed link road

-connecting Groody Road to Golf Links Road/Old School House Road.--- 4
+connecting Groody Road to Golf Links Road/Old School House Road.
+---
+4

 **14.Question submitted by Councillor E. Secas**